 Georgia seemed to be much healthier and not so ‘delicate’.
-She started to walk on the 1st December 2000, at three years and nearly three months old.
+She started to walk at three years and nearly three months old.
 We were all so proud of her, and she took the lead role as a ‘star’ in the school’s Nativity, where she took a few furtive steps.

 Her talking was still a big problem though, and although she had regular speech therapy, we could see no real improvement.
 At 3½ years old Georgia began growth hormone therapy.
 At this time she still only weighed just over 8kgs and her height was 78cms.
 Within a couple of months she had grown considerably and her appetite had increased.
 Georgia seemed a different ‘little’ girl.